 The Sunshine State is the country's primary location for winter growing and the second largest strawberry producer after California.
-Though Florida's acreage is about 27% of California's, its harvested production is 10.3% of the national total, owing to significantly lower yields due to a shorter production window.
-Acreage peaked in the mid-2010s around 11,000 and in 2021 was estimated at 10,400.
-For 2023, the California Strawberry Commission is forecasting its state total acreage at 41,570 between fall and summer seasons, an increase of 2% over last year.
-The California strawberry commission also forecasts Mexican acreage up 10% from 50,200 acres to 55,222 acres.

-While the industry faced significant challenges over the pandemic procuring inputs, supply chain kinks are mostly worked out.
-On the employment side, with increasing wages across the country finding domestic workers is challenging, but large increases in H2-A permit certifications by the Department of Labor should help bridge the gap.
-It is possible, however, that with Mexican acreage expanding some experienced labor will decide to remain there.
-Consumer demand is expected to remain strong nearby, as evidenced by growing acreage in California and Mexico.
-The recent decline in truck transportation costs should provide a trickle-down benefit to growers.
+Florida's acreage is typically about 25% of California's and its harvested production 10% of the national total, owing to significantly lower yields due to a shorter production window.
+For 2023, however, Florida acreage is estimated at 15,150 (or 37% of California's total), and its production was about 13.7% of the nation.
+On the employment side, with increasing wages across the country finding domestic workers is challenging.
+Florida's recently passed law providing for state authority to inspect and enforce immigration and work status has further depressed availability of labor.
+It is also possible that with Mexican acreage expanding some experienced labor will decide to remain there.
+Consumer demand is expected to remain strong nearby, as evidenced by growing acreage in Florida and Mexico.
 Long-term, labor issues are likely to speed-up attempts to mechanize harvesting as well as potentially encourage producers to expand into other regions of Latin America.
 Drought and water rationing in the West will likely pressure California acreage, potentially shifting some growers into Florida or Mexico.
-Irrigation concerns are expected to boost interest in controlled environment strawberry production.
-Further, the expansion of Tampa suburbs and growth in Central Florida are expected to build competition for Florida cropland.
+Further, the expansion of Tampa suburbs and growth in Central Florida are expected to increase competition for Florida cropland.